 Job shadow or get an internship in your desired field of study.

-(I can't stress this enough; it can make or break what you think you want to go into.)
+I can't stress this enough; doing a job shadow or internship in your desired field of study can make or break what you think you want to go into.

 Get involved with your school and extracurricular activities.

 This is important to begin as soon as possible.
 It not only makes you more well-rounded, but being involved looks great on college applications and resumes!

 Depending on the school to which you're applying, you'll probably need to take either the ACT or SAT.
 Take the exam as soon as you can.
 Trust me, this is important because not only will you have time to prepare, but if you are disappointed by your score, you will have time to retake it.
 Fun Fact: 57 percent of students increased their composite score when they retook the ACT.*

 What is the minimum entrance exam score required by the colleges to which you're applying?
 Thinking of applying to a college's honors program?
 Keep in mind that admissions requirements are typically more stringent than for general admissions.
 Not looking to apply for an honors program, but considering applying for direct admission to their business college?
 There is typically a separate requirement for that as well.

 The earlier you apply the better your chances of getting perks later on.
 In my case, it meant getting to choose my own dorm room, which I consider a major perk!